explodinglabs/jsonrpcclient/README.rst

     >>> response_handler.setFormatter(logging.Formatter(fmt='%(asctime)s <-- %(http_code)d %(http_reason)s: %(message)s')

-In the response format, ``%(http_code)`` and ``%(http_reason)`` are the status code and reason (eg 'BAD REQUEST'), returned from the server.
+In the response format, ``%(http_code)`` and ``%(http_reason)`` are the status code and reason (such as "BAD REQUEST"), returned from the server.

 Issue tracker
 -------------